gianlucaciocci/gianlucaciocci.github.io/_posts/2016-08-23-Installing-and Upgrading-Docker-on-Ubuntu.md

 Before move on with the installation of the docker engine, we want to make sure that Docker is not already up and running on our system if you are not using a freshly made machine.

-Running the following commands will tell you if Docker is already on the system but before that run **sudo su** in your teminal to avoid the annoing thing to put **sudo** in front of every priviledge command (commands that need root) and insert your password.
+Running the following commands will tell you if Docker is already on the system but before that run **sudo su** in your terminal to avoid the annoying thing to put **sudo** in front of every privilege command (commands that need root) and insert your password.
 If you are not allowed to do it in your environment just remember that if you get "*permission denied*" when you run docker commands just slap **sudo** in front and you should be good to execute it.

 ```
 $ service docker-engine status